 A: Supply budgets are used to purchase items supporting the volunteer activities planned for the day and any directly related costs (e.g., supply storage).
 The supply budget could also include special requests like group transportation options, professional photography, employee lunches, and more.

-Q: If there is remaining supply budget after my project/day of service, what happens?
+Q: If there is remaining supply budget after my custom project/event, what happens?

 A: Activate Good always works to secure the best prices.
 In the event of remaining supply budget after your requested project, we will work with you to either reallocate those funds to support other internal programming as a sponsor, or issue a refund.

-Q: Why is there a suggested supply budget for my company’s volunteer scheduling?
+Q: Why is there a suggested supply budget for my company’s custom service calendar?